 - Set whether this task is visible to the Client or not.
 This means it will be visible in the Client Portal as a next step of the project.
 Clients will see it in the workflow and will see associated Status updates.

-- Assign the Task to a Project Role (Project Lead, Reviewer Lead, Team Lead) This will automatically assign the task
+Assign the Task to a Project Role: Select the role (e.g., Project Lead, Reviewer Lead).
+This will automatically assign the task to the user holding that role in the project.

 You can edit these steps at any point by navigating to the Workflow Template menu and editing the Workflow.